The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 I discovered these rules not by reading, but by freezing for two hours in January waiting for a train that was… not coming.

-Note: The station is currently closed for construction, but you can still access the trail via Cold Spring.
+NOTE: The station is currently closed for construction until mid 2027, but you can still access the trail via Cold Spring at the same trailhead.

 5. Anthony’s Nose